alexandear/yaml-test-suite/ReadMe.md

 presence of certain characters that would be otherwise hard to read.

 * `␣` is used for trailing space characters
-* Hard tabs are reresented by one of:  (expanding to 4 spaces)
+* Hard tabs are represented by one of:  (expanding to 4 spaces)
   * `———»`
   * `——»`
   * `—»`